William, Benjamin & Thomas Kingshott

 Rosa married a chap called Clifford Edward Browning on 17th September 1930, in Neepawa, Manitoba and there the Kingshott name, at least from these branches, died out.

-Edward Thomas Kingshott, the youngest brother of William & Benjamin KIngshott, was born on 21st June 1879 in Treyford.
-He was baptised on 21st September the same year.
+Edward Thomas Kingshott, the youngest brother of William & Benjamin Kingshott, was born on 21st June 1879 in Treyford.
+He was baptised on 21st September of the same year.

 Edward, who was known as Thomas, would only have been ten years old when he said goodbye to his older brothers, and it would be another twenty years before he would see them again.

-Happily, he did see them and in 1908, Thomas emigrated to Manitoba too.
-He can be found, in the 1911 Canadian census, living with his brother William.
+Happily, he did see them and in 1909, Thomas emigrated to Manitoba too.
+He can be found, in the 1911 Canadian census, living with his widowed brother William.